 Our Real Estate Committee consists of Gary Lewis, Rick Doody, Andrea Hyde, and Brad Brutocao, with Mr. Lewis serving as Chair.
-Our management team works with the Real Estate Committee to identify potential markets and attractive locations for new retail locations.
+Our management team works with the Real Estate Committee to identify potential markets and attractive locations for new showrooms.

-3 The "Freeman Spogli Funds" refers to the FS Equity Partners VI, L.P. and FS Affiliates VI, L.P. funds affiliated with Freeman Spogli & Co.
+The "Freeman Spogli Funds" refers to the FS Equity Partners VI, L.P. and FS Affiliates VI, L.P. funds affiliated with Freeman Spogli & Co.
 Each of Messrs.
 Brad J. Brutocao, Bradford M. Freeman, Benjamin D. Geiger, Todd W. Halloran, John S. Hwang, Christian B. Johnson, Jon D. Ralph, John M. Roth, J. Frederick Simmons, and Ronald P. Spogli is a managing member of FS Capital Partners VI, LLC, the general partner of FS Equity Partners VI, L.P. and FS Affiliates VI, L.P.
+The "Class B Trusts" include (i) the John P. Reed Trust dated 4/29/1985, as amended, or the 1985 Trust, of which Mr. Reed is trustee, (ii) the Reed 2013 Generation

-Spogli is a managing member of FS Capital Partners VI, LLC, the general partner of FS Equity Partners VI, L.P. and FS Affiliates VI, L.P.
-4 The "Class B Trusts" include (i) the John P. Reed Trust dated 4/29/1985, as amended, or the 1985 Trust, of which Mr. Reed is trustee, (ii) the Reed 2013 Generation Skipping Trust, or the 2013 Trust, of which Messrs.
+^{} The "Class B Trusts" include (i) the John P. Reed Trust dated 4/29/1985, as amended, or the 1985 Trust, of which Mr. Reed is trustee, (ii) the Reed 2013 Generation Skipping Trust, or the 2013 Trust, of which Messrs.
 Adams and Beargie are trustees, (iii) The John P. Reed 2019 GRAT, of which Mr. Reed is trustee, and (iv) the 2018 Reed Dynasty Trust, or the 2018 Trust, of which Messrs.
 Adams and Beargie are trustees.